top of page

 Teaching Philosophy

-Creating Values-Based Learning Communities
+Student Centered Learning Communities

-Empowering the Student-Artist
+Empowering the Student/Performer

 bottom of page